Study Program Details

 - Support by the university's International Office,

 The university has a variety of offices to support students during their studies, including workshops and personal counseling.
 Specifically, this program gives its students the opportunity to visit the International Study Program (ISP) Office to receive personal counseling regarding study organization and advice.
-At the beginning of the winter semester an academic orientation seminar is offered.
+At the beginning of the winter semester, an academic orientation seminar is offered.
 Additionally, multiple presentations are held for students by students SIMP-SON about university life and integration into German society.

-The IMME master's study program is suitable for recent graduates willing to acquire a broad range of management skills for careers in public and private sectors both nationally and internationally.
+The IMME master's study program is suitable for recent graduates willing to acquire a broad range of management skills for careers in the public and private sectors both nationally and internationally.
 These students may also wish to work in foreign or multi-national companies, private or public enterprises of the industrial and service sectors, or continue their studies with a doctoral program.

-The IMME program and the range of skills which it provides have proved attractive to employers in a wide variety of industries.
+The IMME program and the range of skills it provides have proved attractive to employers in a wide variety of industries.
 Most of our graduates in Management make practical use of their scientific, management, and economics knowledge in fields such as general management, management consulting, business policy advising, entrepreneurship, and financial management.
 Career opportunities also cover fields like organizational behavior, international management, and HR management.
-If you would like more information about career services, internships, job search counselling, job interviews, etc., please visit the Career Service Center which is an institution of the Otto-von-Guericke University.
+If you would like more information about career services, internships, job search counseling, job interviews, etc., please visit the Career Service Center which is an institution of Otto-von-Guericke University.